riverallzero/SLM/README.md

 - ```accelerate``` enables the same PyTorch code to be run across any distributed configuration
 - ```sentencepiece``` unsupervised text tokenizer and detokenizer mainly for Neural Network-based text generation systems where the vocabulary size is predetermined prior to the neural model training
 - ```protobuf``` Google’s language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler
 - ```bitsandbytes``` brings quantization to your model.
-You can now load any pytorch model in 8-bit or 4-bit with a few lines of code.
+You can now load any pytorch model in 8-bit or 4-bit with a few lines of code

 ### parameter
 - ```device_map='auto'``` suggests that the code should automatically handle device placement, likely selecting the available GPU if one is present